 Review schedule is established for periodic re-assessment

-How to get compliant fast
+How to build your governance program fast

-1. Scope assessment (Week 1): Identify every AI system in use and determine which ones are in scope for TRAIGA.
+- Scope assessment (Week 1): Identify every AI system in use and determine which ones are in scope for TRAIGA.
 Cast wide — it is better to over-include initially and narrow down than to miss a covered system.

 The cost of waiting